ibm-cloud-docs/Backup/offline-agent-linux.md

   ```
   {: pre}

-* If the BUAgent is running, restart the services with the following command.
+* If the BUAgent appears to be running, restart the service with the following command.
   ```
   /etc/init.d/vvagent restart
   ```
   {: pre}

-## Register agent to the Cloud Backup portal
+## Agent needs to be re-registered to the Cloud Backup portal

 If after a refresh of the Portal page, it still shows the Agent is offline, the Agent needs to be registered again to Portal.
 {: tsCauses}